looker-open-source/actions/README.md

 There are a couple of ways to contribute integrations for Looker:

-1. Add an action to Looker's official hub
+1. Add an action to Looker's official Hub

    This is the easiest approach and is perfect for any action that you'd like to make available to everyone.
 It requires some familiarity with Node.js programming.